jolly-io/Data-Science-and-Engineering/README.md

 ### Claude 101
 Claude is more than just a chatbot, it's an AI assistant designed to be a thinking partner....
+Some of Claude's capabilities included:
+- writing
+- research & analysis
+- code assistance

 `Mis-en-scene`